 No signal of any kind may pass between a moving motorcycle and any person, including radio and Bluetooth communication.
-The exception is for the signal from the time keeping transponder, automatic lap timing devices or from the authorized on-board cameras (with prior written approval from the Championship Promoter/FIM Officials).
+The exception is for the signal from the time keeping transponder, automatic lap timing devices or from the authorized onboard cameras (with prior written approval from the Championship Promoter/FIM Officials, which cannot be granted for helmet mounted cameras).